ABOUT THIS SITE

 Looking back, I can’t tell you how many nights I found myself looking in the mirror and feeling that it would never reflect a clear complexion.
 Towards the beginning of writing this book, I often found my hands reaching up to my face to feel, scratch, or squeeze.
 But through the process of uncovering this information, I began the road to recovery and relief.
 If this book helps just one person suffering out there, I know that it was worth it.

 I now consider myself 99% cured.
-I have written a book called Kiss Addiction Goodbye, with the help of my recovering alcoholic husband.
-I recount my picking addiction story in this book and share many insights on how to become pick-free yourself.
+In 2017, I wrote a book called Kiss Addiction Goodbye, with the help of my recovering alcoholic husband.
+I recounted my picking addiction story in this book and share many insights on how to become pick-free yourself.
 Please consider supporting my endeavors.
+After finishing the Kiss Addiction Goodbye Book was completed, I knew it was time to re-write the SPOM book with everything I had learned about obsessive-compulsive-impulsive behavior.
+The newly revised book was completed at the end of 2017.